RafaelOfEldor/ecommerce-app/README.md

 REACT_APP_BASE_URL=http://localhost:3000
 ```

-then, start your backend isolated, and once that succeds go into frontend directory and enter:
+then, start your backend isolated through intellij or something, and once that succeds go into frontend directory and enter:

 ```bash
 npm install